chinh7/slate/source/payment.md

 * `expired_at`: newly created invoice will expire in 30 minutes

 ### invoice_status:
-* payment_awaited: An invoice starts with this state, waiting for payment.
+* `payment_awaited`: An invoice starts with this state, waiting for payment.
-* payment_detected: Payment is detected in the bitcoin network but not 100% confirmed.
+* `payment_detected`: Payment is detected in the bitcoin network but not 100% confirmed.
-* payment_confirmed: Payment is confirmed and fully received.
+* `payment_confirmed`: Payment is confirmed and fully received.
-* payment_expired: Payment hasn't been detected 30 minutes since invoice was created.
+* `payment_expired`: Payment hasn't been detected 30 minutes since invoice was created.

 ### system_status:
-* account_created: a bitcoin sub account has been created on Quoine, the invoice now can receive bitcoins.
-(Invoice status: unpaid)
+* `ready`: Invoice is ready to receive bitcoins.
+(Invoice status: payment_awaited)
-* unconfirmed: full payment is received with 1 confirmation.
-(Invoice status: paid)
+* `unconfirmed`: full payment is received with 1 confirmation.
+(Invoice status: payment_detected)
-* confirmed: full payment is received and confirmed on the bitcoin network.
+* `confirmed`: full payment is received and confirmed on the bitcoin network.
 Ready to be sold to the Exchange.
-(Invoice status: paid)
+(Invoice status: payment_confirmed)
-* sold: bitcoin has been sold to market.
-The invoice can be considered complete.
-(Invoice status: paid)
+* `captured`: bitcoin has been successfully convert to fiat.
+Fiat fund is now available in merchant account
-* complete: 'sold' and notified to user via callback.
-(Invoice status: paid)
+* `complete`: after a captured invoice has been notified to merchant via callback URL
-* expired: An expired invoice is one where payment was not received and the 30 minutes payment window has elapsed.
-(Invoice status: expired)
+* `expired`: An expired invoice is one where payment was not received and the 30 minutes payment window has elapsed (Invoice status: payment_expired)
-* invalid: unconfirmed for more than 3 hours.(Invoice status: paid)
+* `invalid`: unconfirmed for more than 3 hours (Invoice status: payment_expired)

 ### Sample error: